StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 In addition to the `b` instruction, there are other unconditional branch instructions for certain cases:
 * `bl`: Branch instruction used to call functions, which will be discussed later.
-* `bx`: Branches to an address value stored in a register.
+* `bx`: Branch to an address stored in a register.

 #### Conditional branches
 It is possible to have branch instructions that only execute if a condition is satisfied.
 If the condition is not satisfied, the conditional branch instruction is skipped, and the program counter increments and continues to the next instruction.